Alexandredc/object-stringify/README.md

 # Object-stringify

-A useful little library which allow to have a string representation of an js object like.
-Like JSON.parse but include functions.
+A useful little library which allow to have a string representation of an js object like JSON.parse but include functions.

 ## Install
 ```shell